metaseed/angular-training/content/original/services.md

     .catch((error) => console.error(error));
 ```

-**Note:** Once converted into a promise you will lose the ability to cancel the request and chain RxJs operators
+**Notes:** Once converted into a promise you will lose the ability to cancel the request and chain RxJs operators